Coteh/hacka-news-web/README.md

 ## Installation

-Navigate to semantic folder and run
+Navigate to semantic folder and run:

 `gulp build`

+Navigate back up to project root and run the following:

 Download vendor scripts